swcarpentry/shell-novice/README.md

 We organize our lessons in a standard way so that:

-1. It's easy to find things in lessons written by different people.

-2. People using lessons written by different people can easily given them the same look and feel.

-3. Contributors know where to put things when they are extending or modifying lessons.

-4. Content can be checked mechanically.

-Most importantly, this template gives guidance to people who aren't experienced instructional designers.
+1. To give guidance to people who aren't experienced instructional designers.
 Requiring learning objectives, challenges, and a short glossary tells people what they ought to create.

+2. It's easy to find things in lessons written by different people.

+3. People using lessons written by different people can easily given them the same look and feel.

+4. Contributors know where to put things when they are extending or modifying lessons.

+5. Content can be checked mechanically.

 Instead of putting the whole lesson in one page, authors should create one short page per topic.
 Each topic should take 10-15 minutes to